novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-77.md

 Fourth, once the business collaboration is confirmed, we will send people to 【Alta Vista】, and they should send people to us as well.

-Fifth, even if the business collaboration isn't confirmed, we want to start mutual visits and personnel exchanges.
+Fifth, even if the business collaboration isn't confirmed, we can start with mutual visits and personnel exchanges.

 After sending the email, Lee Hyun-woo called a meeting of all team leaders near the end of the workday.